 What can you do?

 - In some cases, the replay happens too quickly (the infamous “wait problem”).
 Specifically, an element is visible on screen and can be interacted with, but its action depends on your app being in a particular state.
 In such a case, Waldo may try to tap too soon.
 For example, let us imagine that your app allows the user to upload a photo, displays the photo as it is uploading, and, once the upload completes, allows the user to tap on the photo to navigate to another screen.
 During recording, everything works correctly.
 Upon replay, if the timing is off, the tap occurs too soon on the photo and nothing happens because the upload is not finished.
-To force Waldo to wait longer on that particular screen, you can simply add an assertion on any element that will only appear after uploading completes (perhaps a checked checkbox, or some informative text).
+To force Waldo to wait longer on that particular screen, you can simply update the time limit (See Time Limit for more details).
+An other solution to this problem is to add an assertion on any element that will only appear after uploading completes (perhaps a checked checkbox, or some informative text).
 For that, click on the name of the test at the top, and add an assertion there.